FireEden/workforce-forecasting/README.md

 **🔗 Live demo: [peiting-workforce-forecasting.streamlit.app](https://peiting-workforce-forecasting.streamlit.app/)** — try it in your browser, no install needed.

-> *Replace the link above with your actual Streamlit URL once the app is deployed.
-(On the free tier, the app may take ~30 seconds to wake up if it hasn't been used recently.)*
+> (On the free tier, the app may take ~30 seconds to wake up if it hasn't been used recently.)*

 ![Engineering headcount forecast, with and without a planned hiring wave](images/hero_override.png)